robertmatyasi/CV/matyasi_cv.md

 ## Philosophy for General Audience

 I am a frequent contributor to the [*Kiskáté*](http://www.muut.hu/archivum/category/kiskate) column in the Hungarian journal *Műút*.
-In *Kiskáté* (somewhat ironically named after the Hungarian word for "catechism") we write short introductions explaining philosophical debates---especially ones that have little or no discussion available in Hungarian---on the occasion of discussing a recent major publication.
+In *Kiskáté* we write short introductions explaining philosophical debates---especially ones that have little or no discussion available in Hungarian---on the occasion of discussing a recent major publication.

 So far I wrote pieces on the following: